Supporting Children to Adapt to Change, Loss and Grief

 Impact and Engagement

 The Seasons for Growth programs are widely implemented across Australia, New Zealand, England, Scotland and Wales, in schools and community-based organisations, as well as in prisons.
 Numerous external evaluations attest to the positive benefits of the programs.
-There are now over 270,000 children, young people and adults who have participated in a Seasons for Growth program.
+There are now over 350,000 children, young people and adults who have participated in a Seasons for Growth program.

 In addition to undertaking related research and program development, Professor Graham supports the international network of Seasons for Growth trainers and develops on-going professional learning for trainers and program leaders (known as Companions) based around new research evidence.
-See example of professional learning workshop related to COVID Seasons For Growth Professional Learning.

 For more information on the Seasons for Growth® programs please visit: www.goodgrief.org.au

-Program Related Academic Publications
+Program-Related Academic Publications

 Graham, A., & Fitzgerald, R. (2011).
 Supporting Children’s Social and Emotional Wellbeing: Does Having a Say Matter?
 Children and Society, 25(6), 447-457.
 Link here.